bunyaminsari/data-visualizer/README.md

 3. Use the file uploader to select your CSV or Excel file.

-4. The app will display the raw data and generate interactive visualizations based on the uploaded file.
+4. The app will display the raw data from your file.

+5. If your file has different column names than expected, use the dropdown menus to map the correct columns.

+6. Click the "Create Visualizations" button to generate the interactive charts based on your data and column mapping.

-## Data Format
+## Expected Data Fields

-The app expects the following columns in your CSV or Excel file:
+The app looks for the following fields in your data:

+- Date
+- Customer Age
+- Country
+- Product Category
+- Product
+- Revenue
+- Profit

+If your file uses different column names, you can map them using the provided interface.

 ## Customization

-You can customize the visualizations or add new ones by modifying the `app.py` file.
+You can customize the visualizations or add new ones by modifying the `create_visualizations` function in the `app.py` file.
 The app uses Plotly for creating interactive charts, so refer to the [Plotly Python documentation](https://plotly.com/python/) for more chart types and options.

 ## Contributing